 Are There Any Low-Calorie Gluten-Free Meals?

-Olive Garden do have a gluten-sensitive section of the menu.
+Olive Garden does have a gluten-sensitive section of the menu.

 But, of the gluten-sensitive meals, the lowest-calorie choice is the 6oz Sirloin Steak as we mentioned above, with the Grilled Salmon as a close runner up – or, try the Gluten-Free pasta option.
 The Gluten Free Rotini Marinara has 530 calories.